joncamfield/level-up/_pages/curriculum/crypto-fundamentals/hashes/activity-discussion.md

 # Materials to Prepare

 * Participants will need calculators (the built in one in smartphones is sufficient)
-* You should provide ("sample" credit card numbers using [https://www.freeformatter.com/credit-card-number-generator-validator.html](https://www.freeformatter.com/credit-card-number-generator-validator.html).
-You may want to print out some worksheets if you don't have a presentation or whiteboard option.
+* You should provide "sample" credit card numbers, which you can get from validator tools online such as [devtoollabs](https://devtoollab.com/tools/credit-card-validator) or [freeformatter](https://www.freeformatter.com/credit-card-number-generator-validator.html).
-* If participants want to test this with their personal credit card numbers, remind them to tear up any paper with their number on it.
+* If participants want to test this with their personal credit card numbers, remind them to tear up any paper with their number on it, and not use them in online validator tools.
 * A whiteboard or presentation is helpful but not required

 # Running the Activity